OCA/purchase-workflow/purchase_requisition_order_remaining_qty/README.rst

 To configure this module, you need to:

-1. Go to **Purchase > Configuration > Purchase Agreement Types**
+1. Go to **Purchase > Order > Blanket Orders**
+2. Go to any existing record.
-2. Create or update some record and set "Quantities" to "Use remaining quantities of agreement".
+3. In the "Agreement Type" field create or update some record and set "Quantities" to "Use remaining quantities of agreement".

 Usage
 =====

 To use this module, you need to:

-1. Go to **Purchase > Order > Purchase Agreements**
+1. Go to **Purchase > Order > Blanket Orders**
 2. Create an agreement and set "Remaining Qty" type and create a line with any product and set quantity to 5.
 3. Go to "New quotation" button.